BrianENguyen/blog.brianenguyen.com/content/blog/slay-the-spire.md

   <img src="https://res.cloudinary.com/buraiyen/image/upload/f_auto,q_auto/v1/blog.brianenguyen.com/slay-the-spire/safe-search" />
   <figcaption>
     I didn't realize it at the time, but this was a very rare event.
-It starts off with me looting a body for money.
+It starts with me looting a body for money.
 Every time I loot the body, the chances of a powerful enemy that appears will increase.
-For every successful loot,  I had the chance of escaping; however, I kept looting for more riches.
+For every successful loot,  I had the chance to escape, but I kept looting for more riches.
     After three successful searches, this text appeared.
 How lucky I was!
 This only ever happened to me once out of 150 hours of playing.
   </figcaption>